 The various explanations of the evidential comprehension lag just outlined differ in their theoretical underpinnings and assumptions, but they all predict a similar pattern of responses in the comprehension experiment.
 If children fail to question the speaker's evidence or fail to restrict the evidential to the immediate context, they will judge the evidential to be felicitous.
 If they ignore the matrix subject, the sentence is interpreted as unmarked with respect to evidentiality.
-In either case, we predict that children will overaccept evidential stimuli relative to adults' performance, either because they are interpreting the evidential component at all.
+In either case, we predict that children will overaccept evidential stimuli relative to adults' performance, either because they are interpreting the evidential requirement as less restrictive than adults do, or because they are failing to represent the evidential component at all.
 These explanations both predict that children will judge the evidential sentences to be relatively felicitous across evidence conditions, which is in fact what we see, (12)-(13).